Rampa Rebellion of 1922: Background

 The British Raj authorities had wanted to improve the economic usefulness of lands in Godavari Agency, an area that was noted for the prevalence of malaria and blackwater fever.
 With the 1882 Madras Forest Act authorities took control of the forests, mostly for commercial purposes such as produce for building railways and ships, without any regard for the needs of the tribal people.
-The act restricted the free movement of Adivasis in their forest habitats, and prevented them from practicing their traditional form of agriculture called podu.
+The act restricted the free movement of Adivasis in their forest habitats and prevented them from practicing their traditional form of agriculture called podu.
 A 1923 government memorandum recorded one Agency Commissioner's opinion from June of the previous year that "the country had suffered from too severe restrictions on jungle clearance, that various restrictions had been overdone and much population and food grains lost for the sake of forests of doubtful value".

 The tribal people of the forested hills, who now faced starvation, had long felt that the legal system favoured the zamindars (estate landowners) and merchants of the plains areas, which had also resulted in the earlier Rampa Rebellion of 1879.
 Now they objected also to the Raj laws and continued actions that hindered their economic position and meant they had to find alternate means of livelihood, such as working as coolies.
 In particular, they objected to attempts at that time to use them as forced labour in the construction of a road in the area.

 Simultaneously, there was discontent among the muttadars, who had been hereditary tax collectors and de facto rulers in the hills prior to the arrival of the British.
-They had acted on behalf of the rajas, the actual rulers who lived on the plains, and essentially had unlimited powers until the British subsumed them into the colonial administration, leaving them as bureaucrats with no substantive power at all and no automatic right of inherited position.
+They had acted on behalf of the rajas, the traditional rulers who lived in the plains, and essentially had unlimited powers until the British subsumed them into the colonial administration, leaving them as bureaucrats with no substantive power and no automatic right of inherited position.
 Their economic status was now dictated entirely by British Raj policy, where previously they had enjoyed the flexibility to levy and to cream off tax income and to use the land of others as they saw fit.
 Where once the tribal hill people and muttadars would have been antagonists, they now shared a common foe.